acfernandez/time-util/README.md

 * DateFormatUtils.STD_DATE_FORMATTER.parseDateTime("2014-01-01") produces a joda-date-time object

-* LocalDateEditor to use with a controller in order to binding uri which contains dates values:
+* LocalDateEditor to use with a controller in order to binding the URI which contains dates values:
     @InitBinder
     public void initBinder(WebDataBinder binder) {
         binder.registerCustomEditor(LocalDate.class, new LocalDateEditor(DateFormatUtils.STD_DATE_FORMATTER));
     }